rpog/nexmo-developer/_documentation/client-sdk/setup/add-sdk-to-your-app/ios.md

        pod 'NexmoClient'
    end
    ```
-   * Replace `Target Name` with your project's target.

    * Make sure the pod file has the public CocoaPod specs repository source.

 4. Install the Pod by opening terminal and running the following command: